-- This policy sets out the procedures to be followed by the Accounting Officer, Executive Directors and their staff, to whom functions are delegated, for the management, accounting and control of the Cape Winelands District Municipality's fixed assets (Non-current Assets) and the reporting to Council on such functions wherever applicable. - The objective of this policy is further aimed at improving the custodianship over all categories assets and institute steps for the proper administration and accounting of assets. - This policy has been prepared in terms of the following applicable GRAP Standards: - 3.4.1 GRAP 17 (Property, Plant and Equipment); - 3.4.2 GRAP 9 (Inventory); - 3.4.3 GRAP 13 (Leases); - 3.4.4 GRAP 16 (Investment Property); - 3.4.5 GRAP 21 (Impairment of Non-Cash Generating Assets); - 3.4.6 GRAP 26 (Impairment of Cash Generating Assets); - 3.4.7 GRAP 31 (Intangible Assets); and - 3.4.8 GRAP 103 (Heritage Assets). - These assets will be used in the production or supply of goods and services or for administrative purposes in providing services to all the residents within the community of the Cape Winelands District Municipality and must accordingly be protected and maintained over their respective useful lives. - All municipal property, plant and equipment are classified into land, buildings, infrastructure assets, plant and equipment, furniture and fittings, motor vehicles, office equipment and other assets.
-Heritage assets, Intangible Assets and Investment Properties are classified separately. - The policy will enable Council to reflect the carrying amount of the fixed assets.
+This policy sets out the procedures to be followed by the Accounting Officer, Executive Directors and their staff, to whom functions are delegated, for the management of the Cape Winelands District Municipality's assets and the reporting to Council on such functions wherever applicable.

+- The objective of this policy is further aimed at improving the custodianship over all categories assets and institute steps for the proper administration and accounting of assets. - This policy has been prepared in terms of the following applicable GRAP Standards: - 3.4.1 GRAP 17 (Property, Plant and Equipment); - 3.4.2 GRAP 9 (Inventory); - 3.4.3 GRAP 13 (Leases); - 3.4.4 GRAP 16 (Investment Property); - 3.4.5 GRAP 21 (Impairment of Non-Cash Generating Assets); - 3.4.6 GRAP 26 (Impairment of Cash Generating Assets); - 3.4.7 GRAP 31 (Intangible Assets); and - 3.4.8 GRAP 103 (Heritage Assets). - These assets will be used in the production or supply of goods and services or for administrative purposes in providing services to all the residents within the community of the Cape Winelands District Municipality and must accordingly be protected and maintained over their respective useful lives. - All municipal property, plant and equipment are classified into infrastructure assets, community assets and other assets.
+Heritage assets, Intangible Assets and Investment Properties are classified separately. - 36 The policy will enable Council to reflect the market value of the fixed assets.